MIMSE Admissions | NC State IMSEI

 Payment Plan.

-NC State University allows you to pay education expenses monthly instead of being due all at once.
-For complete details, see NC State Payment Plans.
+NC State allows you to pay your education costs monthly rather than all at once.
+For details, visit the NC State Payment Plans.